Barbell: Men's bar

 A men's Olympic bar is a metal bar that is 2.2 m long and weighs 20 kg.
 The outer ends are 1.96 in in diameter, while the grip section is 28 mm in diameter, and 1.31 m in length.
 The bars have grip marks spaced 910 mm apart to allow intuitive grip width measurement.
 It is the standard used in competitive weightlifting where men and women compete at the highest level: the Commonwealth Games, Pan-American Games, World Championships, and the Olympics.
 Bars of this kind must have suitable "whip" (ability to store elastic energy) and sleeves which rotate smoothly, as well as the capacity to withstand dropped lifts from overhead.

 Women's bar

 A women's Olympic bar is similar to the men's bar, but is shorter and lighter—2.01 m, and 15 kg—with a smaller grip section diameter (25 mm).
 Also in contrast to the men's bar, the women's bar does not sport a center knurl.

 Bumper plates

-Weight plates used in Olympic lifting, which are often termed "bumper" plates, are coated in solid rubber to make them safe to drop from above head height.
+Weight plates used in Olympic lifting, which are often termed "bumper" plates, are coated in solid rubber to make them safer to drop from above head height.
 General strength training or powerlifting plates are made from cast iron and are considerably cheaper.

 Currently, the following colour code is required by International Weightlifting Federation: